-Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) is proud to share the following series of readers in Italian - to foster reading and literacy in Italian in Australia and elsewhere.
-The books posted here are designed to support schools and families that wish to teach and use Italian with their students and children respectively.
+These early readers are the work of students of Italian 8 at The University of Melbourne.
+They are designed to support schools and families who wish to teach and use Italian with their students and children respectively.

-The books found below represent a small sample of the work of students who have completed Italian 8 (previously known as Italian Language and Culture 2B) at the University of Melbourne.
+The Italian readers are the work of students who have completed Italian 8 / Italian Language and Culture 2B at The University of Melbourne.
 As part of this course with its focus on creative writing and writing analysis, students are required to self-publish their first book - specifically a small early reader in Italian.
 As you're sure to discover very quickly, they are varied in style and content - some more traditional than others - but will be enjoyed by all readers.
-They can be read online or can be printed out.

 |Il disonesto omino di pan di zenzero||Emily Lentini||1.65Mb pdf|

 |Gelato da morire||Bernardo Monteleone||3.9Mb pdf|

 |Il gorilla, la volpe e l'orso||Emily Fitzgerald||1.03Mb pdf|

 |La lumaca fifona||Imogen Lazarus||2.05Mb pdf|

 |Pina Piccolina||Cynthia Mercuri||3.7Mb pdf|

 |Il pollo martire||Patrick McDonald and Joshua Chang||800kb pdf|

 |La principessa e il vero principe||Giulian Favrin and Katia Salera||1.35Mb pdf|